-We'll fly out to Santiago and we will have a short time in the city at the beginning and end of the trip.
+We'll fly out to Santiago and we may have a short time in the city at the beginning and end of the trip.
 At the start of the trip we'll make a day visit to the nearby ski resort of Valle Nevado (if it is still open!).
 This resort is of an international standard, with over 20 runs and plenty of advanced skiing.
 The skiing is generally between 2800 and 3800m above sea level.
 The resorts by Santiago are normally open till early or mid-October, depending on winter snow cover.

-Skiing off the summit of Volcan Llaima, on our second trip to Chile in October 2001.
+Skiing off the summit of Volcan Llaima, on our second trip to Chile, way back in October 2001.

 THE ANDEAN LAKES DISTRICT

-The main part of the expedition will be based in the Chilean Lake District.
+The main part of the expedition will be based in the Chilean Lakes District.
 This area, a days drive south of Santiago, has one of the largest concentrations of national parks in South America and is one of the most scenic areas of the world.
 The scenery is an unusual and beautiful mixture of volcanic and glacial; deep blue lakes, green pastures, forest covered hills and ice capped volcanoes.
 Both the Chileans and the Argentines have set up National Parks to preserve this scenic grandeur.
 While in this area we will be based in a mixture of valley hotels or chalets but will aim to get out and ski the hills on most days, making ascents of the big volcanoes mixed with shorter days skiing through the beautiful forests.
 We'll keep the itinerary super-flexible to make the most of the best weather days.